ging/fiware-idm/doc/user_and_programmers_guide/application_guide.md

 ## List of applications

-Look at the vertical menu on the left and click on the My Applications option.
+Look at the vertical menu on the left and click on the "My Applications" option.
 Here you can see the application in which you are authorized.
 You can also select one of the organizations to which the user belongs and show all its applications.

 ![](https://raw.githubusercontent.com/ging/fiware-idm/master/doc/resources/UserGuide_index_apps1.png)

-<p align="center">Figure 4: List user applications</p>
+<p style="text-align: center;">Figure 4: List user applications</p>

 ![](https://raw.githubusercontent.com/ging/fiware-idm/master/doc/resources/UserGuide_index_apps2.png)

-<p align="center">Figure 5: List organization applications</p>
+<p style="text-align: center;">Figure 5: List organization applications</p>

 ## Register an application